 Look for vests that have water sports marked on the label and you can be sure of getting a life jacket that will give you the protections and freedom of movement you will need.

 First thing to mention is that the United States Coast Guard has classified stand up paddle boards as a vessel when they are used outside of swimming, surfing and bathing areas.
 This means that you are required to have a USCG approved life jacket as well as a whistle, a distress light and flashlight (if you are on the water after sunset).
 The World Paddle Association have a good article on it.

-Freedom of movement is important when paddle boarding so you need to choose a life jacket that gives you the protection and safety you need without hindering you as you move.
-You are really looking at 3 options - a life jacket with large arm holes and no floatation foam on the shoulders, an inflatable life jacket or an inflatable life belt.
+Freedom of movement is important when paddle boarding so you need to choose one that gives you the protection and safety you need without hindering you as you move.
+You are really looking at 3 options - one with large arm holes and no floatation foam on the shoulders, an inflatable jacket or an inflatable life belt.

 All of these will give you the freedom of movement you need so it may come down to come down to your preference.
 Price isn't an issue as you will find they are quite similar in price.

 You will need a vest that allows you to have the freedom of movement depending on where you are fishing and what type of boat you are in.
 You should be looking for fishing life vests which has no floatation foam on the shoulders, has large arm holes and has the foam high up at the back as this will allow you to comfortable sit on seats.

 The key difference with fishing life jackets is that you, as do most anglers, will want to have integrated features such as large pockets, D rings and clips.
 This allows you store your collection of lures, leaders and tools.

 You also have the option to have an auto inflating life vest which gives you the benefits of an anglers vest with the added safety feature included.

 Automatic inflatable life jackets are very popular as they can be worn without the bulk of an traditional life jacket.
 When you fall in the water the inflatable will inflate automatically.
 They can also be blown up manually in case of malfunction.